Full-Text Search

 stop_word_filters string[] [] Stop word filters, specifies which languages to discard stop words during tokenization, all valid languages include ["danish", "dutch", "english", "finnish", "french", "german", "hungarian", "italian", "norwegian", "portuguese", "russian", "spanish", "swedish"]

-# stem tokenizer
+# stemicu tokenizer

 Parameter Name Type Default Value Description